Alexina Duchamp: New York and marriage to Marcel Duchamp

 In the autumn of 1951 she was invited by Dorothea Tanning to go on a weekend trip in Hunterdon County.
 It was on that trip that she once again met Duchamp, and romance developed shortly thereafter.
 They were both avid chess players.
 Teeny and Duchamp married in New York City on January 16, 1954.
 They lived in New York and in Paris; around 1958, the couple began spending summers in Cadaqués, Spain, on the Costa Brava.
 They were together until his death in 1968.
 Following Duchamp's death, Alexina moved to Villiers-sous-Grez, near Paris, where she assembled an archive of photographs and other material documenting the life and work of her late husband.
 She maintained a close friendship with many of Duchamp's friends, including Jasper Johns, Richard Hamilton, composer John Cage, Gianfranco Baruchello, and choreographer Merce Cunningham.
 Alexander Calder presented her with individually designed jewelry.
 She also served as an honorary trustee of the Philadelphia Museum of Art, which has the largest collection of Duchamp's work.

+After the death of her husband Marcel Duchamp in 1968, Alexina "Teeny" Duchamp collaborated with their son Paul Matisse and curator Anne d'Harnoncourt to oversee the posthumous installation of Duchamp's artwork "Étant donnés" at the Philadelphia Museum of Art.